 Otherwise ideas become ideologies, something people fight for in the end.
 An idea must remain open, free and fluid to be able to spread indefinitely.

-One of the biggest issues with the original SEO is that it’s not only a cryptic acronym but also a difficult to understand discipline as a whole.
+One of the biggest issues with the original SEO (search engine optimization) is that it’s not only a cryptic acronym but also a difficult to understand discipline as a whole.

 Once you get it a bit it has already changed a lot and everybody claims something else about it.
 You never stop learning ideally.

 Two people can talk about SEO and have completely divergent concepts of it on their minds.